Pablo Maffeo

-Pablo Carmine Maffeo Becerra (/es/; born 12 July 1997) is a professional footballer who plays as a right-back for La Liga club Mallorca.
-Born in Spain, he represented the country at youth level before switching to Argentina.
+Pablo Carmine Maffeo Becerra (/es/; born 12 July 1997) is a Spanish professional footballer who plays as a right-back for La Liga club Valencia, on loan from Super League Greece club Olympiacos.

 Club career

 Early career

-Born in Sant Joan Despí, Barcelona, Catalonia, Maffeo joined RCD Espanyol's youth setup in 2003, from FC Levante Las Planas.
-On 7 April 2013, he made his senior debut for the reserves at the age of only 15, coming on as a late substitute in a 1–0 home win against CE Constància in the Segunda División B.
+Born in Sant Joan Despí, Barcelona, Catalonia, Maffeo joined Espanyol's youth setup in 2003, from Levante Las Planas.
+On 7 April 2013, he made his senior debut for the reserves at the age of only 15, coming on as a late substitute in a 1–0 home win against Constància in the Segunda División B.

 Manchester City

 On 3 July 2013, Maffeo and compatriot Manu García moved abroad, agreeing to a contract with Manchester City.
 He was initially assigned to the under-18 team, progressing through the club's Elite Development squad.

 Maffeo was called up by first-team manager Manuel Pellegrini for a match against Watford on 29 August 2015, but remained unused in the 2–0 home win.
 He would subsequently make the bench on a few more occasions, aside from appearing with the under-19s in UEFA Youth League.

-Maffeo made his competitive debut for City 24 August 2016, starting in a 1–0 victory over FC Steaua București in the play-off round of the UEFA Champions League.
+Maffeo made his competitive debut for City 24 August 2016, starting in a 1–0 victory over Steaua București in the play-off round of the UEFA Champions League.
 His second start came two months later, in a 1–0 loss at Manchester United in the EFL Cup.

 Girona

-On 13 January 2016, after signing a new three-year contract with City, Maffeo joined Segunda División club Girona FC on loan until June.
+On 13 January 2016, after signing a new three-year contract with City, Maffeo joined Segunda División club Girona on loan until June.
 He made his professional debut on 7 February, replacing Borja García in a 1–1 home draw against Gimnàstic de Tarragona.

 On 27 December 2016, it was announced Maffeo would rejoin Girona on loan until the end of the season.
-On 15 April 2017, he was sent-off in stoppage time of the 3–3 away draw with CD Tenerife.
+On 15 April 2017, he was sent off in stoppage time of the 3–3 away draw with Tenerife.
 He contributed one goal from 14 appearances in a first-ever promotion to La Liga.

 Maffeo agreed to a third loan spell at the Estadi Montilivi on 31 July 2017.
 He made his debut in the competition on 19 August, starting in a 2–2 home draw against Atlético Madrid.

-When Maffeo played against FC Barcelona, he man-marked Lionel Messi superbly.
+When Maffeo played against Barcelona, he man-marked Lionel Messi superbly.
 This prompted the latter to name the former as the toughest opponent that he had ever faced.